getodk/docs/docs/central-datasets.rst

 1. Create a new Project, if you can.
 It can be easier to see what's going on without other Forms in the way.
 2. Upload the Tree registration form linked above.
 Notice how it has seen from the form definition that the Form creates a Dataset, and populates three fields within that Dataset.
 3. Publish the Form.
-As the dialog says, this action creates the ``trees`` dataset within the Project you created.
+As the dialog says, this action creates the ``trees`` Dataset within the Project you created.
 4. Now, upload the Tree follow-up form.
 5. Switch over to the Form Attachments tab before you publish this form, and notice how the form wants a data file called ``trees.csv``, but that Central has already linked the Dataset ``trees`` (created when you published the registration form in step 3) and you don't need to upload any data here.
 6. Go back to the Draft Status page and publish this form.
 Because this form only *consumes* Datasets, it does not make any changes to any Dataset fields.